jleary/Linux-Fake-Background-Webcam/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Please note that Benjamen Elder's
 [blog post](https://elder.dev/posts/open-source-virtual-background/)
 is licensed under CC BY 4.0 (see the bottom of that webpage).
-According to [FSF](https://www.fsf.org/blogs/licensing/cc-by-4-0-and-cc-by-sa-4-0-added-to-our-list-of-free-licenses), CC BY 4.0 is a noncopyleft license that is compatible with the GNU General Public License version 3.0 (GPLv3), meaning I can adapt a CC BY 4.0 licensed work, forming a larger work, then release it under the terms of GPLv3.
+According to [FSF](https://www.fsf.org/blogs/licensing/cc-by-4-0-and-cc-by-sa-4-0-added-to-our-list-of-free-licenses), CC BY 4.0 is a noncopyleft license that is compatible with the GNU General Public License version 3.0 (GPLv3), meaning one can adapt a CC BY 4.0 licensed work, forming a larger work, then release it under the terms of GPLv3.